Illinois Fair Tax: Support and opposition

-Three 501(c)(4) organizations have been formed to support the Fair Tax amendment.
+Three 501(c)(4) organizations formed to support the Fair Tax amendment.
 Vote Yes For Fairness was formed by Quentin Fulks, who is also the head of Think Big Illinois and was a staffer on Pritzker's 2018 gubernatorial campaign.
 Governor Pritzker donated $56.5 million of his personal wealth to Vote Yes For Fairness.
-Vote Yes for Fair Tax, headed by John Bouman, president of the Shriver Center on Poverty Law, and has received donations from a number of labor unions and community organizations.
-A third organization, Yes to a Financially Response Illinois, has been funded and organized by the AARP.
+Vote Yes for Fair Tax was headed by John Bouman, president of the Shriver Center on Poverty Law, and received donations from a number of labor unions and community organizations.
+A third organization, Yes to a Financially Response Illinois, was funded and organized by the AARP.

-Two organizations have been formed to campaign against the Fair Tax amendment.
+Two organizations formed to campaign against the Fair Tax amendment.
 Greg Baise, former president of the Illinois Manufacturers’ Association, formed the Vote No on Blank Check Amendment Committee to oppose the Illinois Fair Tax.
 A second organization opposed to the amendment, Coalition To Stop The Proposed Tax Hike Amendment, received $20 million from hedge fund manager and Illinois' wealthiest resident Kenneth C. Griffin.
-In October 2020, multi-Billionaire Ken Griffin donated a second time, adding $26.75 Million more to the campaign to stop the Fair Tax for a total of $46.75 million donated.
+In October 2020, multi-Billionaire Ken Griffin donated a second time, adding $26.75 million more to the campaign to stop the Fair Tax for a total of $46.75 million donated.